Eternal Sunshine (album): International

-In the United Kingdom, Eternal Sunshine debuted at the top of the UK Albums Chart, becoming Grande's fifth consecutive number one album in Britain.
-It also debuted at number one on the UK Vinyl Albums Chart.
+In the United Kingdom, Eternal Sunshine debuted atop the UK Albums Chart, becoming Grande's fifth consecutive number-one album on the chart.
+It also opened at number one on the UK Vinyl Albums Chart.
 With five number one albums each, Grande joined Celine Dion and Lady Gaga as the female artists with the sixth-most number one albums in Britain.
 It remained at number one for two consecutive weeks.
-Furthermore, the album's lead songs "Yes, And?" and "We Can't Be Friends (Wait for Your Love)" both peaked at number two on the UK Singles Chart.
+Furthermore, "Yes, And?" and "We Can't Be Friends (Wait for Your Love)" both peaked at number two on the UK Singles Chart.
 Following the Brighter Days Ahead reissue, Eternal Sunshine rose to number three on the chart.
-Additionally, "Twilight Zone" debuted at number five on the UK Singles Chart, becoming the album's third top ten song in Britain.
-The same week, "Intro (End of the World)" and "Dandelion" both debuted at numbers 19 and 26 on the UK Singles Chart.
+Additionally, "Twilight Zone" debuted at number five on the UK Singles Chart, becoming the album's third top-10 song in the country.
+The same week, "Intro (End of the World)" and "Dandelion" debuted at numbers 19 and 26, respectively, on the UK Singles Chart.
 With a total of seven chart entries, Eternal Sunshine became Grande's album with the most entries on the UK Singles Chart.

-In Ireland, the album also debuted atop the Irish Albums Chart, marking Grande's fifth consecutive number-one album in Ireland.
-Following the Brighter Days Ahead reissue, Eternal Sunshine returned to number one in Ireland for a second non-consecutive week.
+Eternal Sunshine also entered the Irish Albums Chart at number one, marking Grande's fifth consecutive number-one album in Ireland.
+Following the Brighter Days Ahead reissue, it returned to number one for a second non-consecutive week.

 In Canada, Eternal Sunshine debuted atop the Billboard Canadian Albums Chart, earning Grande her fifth number-one album there.
-It remained at number-one for two consecutive weeks.
+It remained at number one for two consecutive weeks.
 Upon release, all 12 chart-eligible tracks from the album appeared simultaneously on the Canadian Hot 100.
-"Yes, And?" debuted at number-one, becoming Grande's seventh chart-topper, and "We Can't Be Friends (Wait for Your Love)" debuted at number-three, marking her 23rd top ten hit in the country.
-On Luminate's 2024 midyear music report, Eternal Sunshine ranked as the tenth best-selling album of the year as of July with 91,000 total album-equivalent units, which consisted of 6,000 album sales, 8,000 song sales, 110.3 million on-demand audio streams, and 4.4 million on-demand video streams.
+"Yes, And?" debuted at number one, becoming Grande's seventh chart-topper, and "We Can't Be Friends (Wait for Your Love)" entered at number three, marking her 23rd top-10 hit in the country.
+On Luminate's 2024 midyear music report, Eternal Sunshine ranked as the tenth-best-selling album of the year as of July with 91,000 total album-equivalent units, which consisted of 6,000 album sales, 8,000 song sales, 110.3 million on-demand audio streams, and 4.4 million on-demand video streams.
 Following the Brighter Days Ahead reissue, Eternal Sunshine returned to number one in Canada for a third non-consecutive week, tying Thank U, Next as her longest-running album in the country.
 All six tracks from the deluxe edition simultaneously appeared on the Canadian Hot 100 dated April 12, 2025, all within the top-60 region, with "Twilight Zone" leading at number 23.